cbib/TraceGroomer/README.md

 ### Users having VIB results

-As shown in the example [toyp2](groomexamples/toyp2/), give the names of the sheets that are present in your excel file coherently in the .yml file.
+As shown in the example, give the names of the sheets that are present in your excel file coherently in the .yml file.

 Our script performs, by default:
 - the subtraction of the means of the blanks across all metabolites' abundance for each sample.